practicalli/clojure/clojure-editors/index.md

 <!-- IntelliJ and Cursive -->
 {% content "intellij" %}
-Developers from a Java background are usually familar with IDE"s such as IntelliJ, so [Cursive IDE for IntelliJ](https://cursive-ide.com/) may be an appropriate choice.
+Developers from a Java background are usually familiar with IDE"s such as IntelliJ, so [Cursive IDE for IntelliJ](https://cursive-ide.com/) may be an appropriate choice.
 Cursive uses the static analysis of Clojure code as well as a REPL.

 > #### Hint::Requires license for commercial development
 > There is a free license when development is not for commercial projects, however, a license must be purchased for each developer working on a commercial project.